Skip to main content

 Pembrolizumab (Keytruda) and nivolumab (Opdivo) are drugs that target PD-1, a protein on immune system cells called T cells.
 PD-1 helps keep the T cells from attacking other cells in the body.
 By blocking PD-1, these drugs boost the immune response against cancer cells.
 This can shrink some tumors or slow their growth.

-Either of these drugs can be used in people whose mesothelioma is still growing after initial treatment.
-Nivolumab can also be used along with another checkpoint inhibitor, ipilimumab (see below), as the first treatment in people with mesothelioma that cannot be removed with surgery.
+• Nivolumab can be used along with another checkpoint inhibitor, ipilimumab (see below), as the first treatment in people with mesothelioma that can't be removed with surgery.

 These drugs are given as an intravenous (IV) infusion every 2 to 6 weeks.